Souto/cs23-stellar-exoplanet-atmospheres/call-for-contributions.md

 - **Deadline:** March 31th, 2026

-- The list of accepted talks will be released by April 30, before the deadline for poster presentation abstract submission (May 7) in the CS23.
+- The list of accepted talks will be released before April 9, 2026, the deadline for early-bird registration.

 ### <i>What we are looking for</i>
 We welcome contributions on:
 - Abundance precision and systematics for cool stars (K/M dwarfs)